Information for Healthcare Professionals: Lamotrigine (marketed as Lamictal)

 - Prevalence of non-syndromic oral clefts among infants of nonepileptic mothers not taking lamotrigine in other studies from the U.S., Australia and Europe range from 0.50 to 2.16 per 1000.

 - Pregnant women who have been treated with lamotrigine during pregnancy, or for whom lamotrigine remains a necessary treatment during pregnancy, may be registered in the NAAED Pregnancy Registry (call 1-888-233-2334).
 GlaxoSmithKline, the manufacturer of lamotrigine, is also administering a pregnancy registry to learn more about this possible association (call 1-800-336-2176).

 - Medication errors have occurred as a result of confusion between lamotrigine (Lamictal) and several other drugs with similar names including Lamisil, lamivudine, Ludiomil, labetalol and Lomotil.
 Prescribers and pharmacists should be alert to the possibility of these errors and take steps, such as writing “Lamictal” clearly and advising patients to check the appearance of their medication, to minimize their occurrence.

 Holmes LB, Wyszynski DF, Baldwin EJ, Habecker E, Glassman LH, Smith CR.
 Increased risk for non-syndromic cleft palate among infants exposed to lamotrigine during pregnancy (abstract).
 Birth Defects Research Part A: Clinical and Molecular Teratology.
 2006; 76(5): 318.

-Report serious adverse events toFDA’s MedWatch reporting system either online, by regular mail or by fax, using the contact information at the bottom of this sheet.
+Report serious adverse events toFDA’s MedWatch reporting system either online, by regular mail or by fax, using the contact information at the bottom of this page.